SeldonIO/jenkins-x-seldon-core-sandbox/doc/source/workflow/troubleshooting.md

 ## I get 404s when calling the Ambassador endpoint

 If your model is running and you are using Ambassador for ingress and are having problems  check the diagnostics page of Ambassador.
 See [here](https://www.getambassador.io/reference/diagnostics/).
-You can then fnd out what path your model can be found under to ensure the URL you are using is correct.
+You can then find out what path your model can be found under to ensure the URL you are using is correct.

 If your ambassador isn't running at all then check the pod logs with `kubectl logs <pod_name>`.
-Note that if ambassador is installed with cluster-wide scope then its rbac should also not be namespaced, otherwise a there will be a permissions error.
+Note that if ambassador is installed with cluster-wide scope then its rbac should also not be namespaced, otherwise there will be a permissions error.

 ## I get 500s when calling my model over the API